Evolution and structure of natural gas markets

-Please read Chapter 5 of the van Vactor reading (Flipping the Switch: The Transformation of Energy Markets) before you proceed with the written material here.
-Sections 5.3 to 5.5 are particularly important.
+Please read Chapter 5 of the van Vactor reading (Flipping the Switch: The Transformation of Energy Markets), along with the two RBN Energy articles, before you proceed with the written material here.
+Sections 5.3 to 5.5 of the van Vactor reading are particularly important.
 (Registered students can access a PDF file of the van Vactor dissertation in the Lesson 03 module in Canvas.)

 The North American natural gas market is structured based on what has been called the “hub” model of gas pricing.
 In markets with hub pricing, the interaction of supply and demand sets prices at a small number of specific locations.
 These locations are the "hubs."
 (In the van Vactor reading and in one of the assignment questions for this week, there is some discussion about the properties of a good "hub" trading point.)
 The "local" price at any other location or points of consumption in the commodity network is thus the hub price plus the cost of transportation from the hub.
 Price differences between any two points in the gas pipeline network represent just the cost of transportation between those two points.